Microcellular Foam Injection Molding: A Complete Guide to Lightweight and Energy-Efficient Productio

 In traditional injection molding, plastic granules or pellets are melted and injected into the mold cavity under high pressure.
 However, in microcellular foam injection molding, a supercritical gas, nitrogen or carbon dioxide, is introduced into the molten plastic during the injection phase.
 This process, known as gas dissolution, allows the gas to dissolve into the polymer melt evenly.
 The presence of gas reduces the density of the material, offering the potential for lightweight yet strong parts.

-Step 3: Nucleation and Eliminating Dwelling
+Step 3: Nucleation and Reduced Dwelling

 Step 4: Cooling and Cell Growth